By the end of this section, you will be able to do the following:

 In contrast, aquatic crustaceans utilize gills, terrestrial chelicerates employ book lungs, and aquatic chelicerates use book gills (Figure 28.37).
 The book lungs of arachnids (scorpions, spiders, ticks, and mites) contain a vertical stack of hemocoel wall tissue that somewhat resembles the pages of a book.
 Between each of the "pages" of tissue is an air space.
 This allows both sides of the tissue to be in contact with the air at all times, greatly increasing the efficiency of gas exchange.
 The gills of crustaceans are filamentous structures that exchange gases with the surrounding water.

 The cuticle is the hard “covering” of an arthropod.
 It is made up of two layers: the epicuticle, which is a thin, waxy, water-resistant outer layer containing no chitin, and the layer beneath it, the chitinous procuticle, which itself is composed of an exocuticle and a lower endocuticle, all supported ultimately by a basement membrane.
 The exoskeleton is very protective (it is sometimes difficult to squish a big beetle!), but does not sacrifice flexibility or mobility.
 Both the exocuticle (which is secreted before a molt), and an endocuticle, (which is secreted after a molt), are composed of chitin bound with a protein; chitin is insoluble in water, alkalis, and weak acids.
 The procuticle is not only flexible and lightweight, but also provides protection against dehydration and other biological and physical stresses.
-Some hexapods, such as the crustaceans, add calcium salts to their exoskeleton, which increases the strength of the cuticle, but does reduce its flexibility.
+Some arthropods, such as the crustaceans, add calcium salts to their exoskeleton, which increases the strength of the cuticle, but does reduce its flexibility.
 In some cases, such as lobsters, the amount of calcium salt deposited within the chitin is extreme.
 In order to grow, the arthropod must “shed” the exoskeleton during the physiological process called molting, following by the actual stripping of the outer cuticle, called ecdysis (“to strip off”).
 At first, this seems to be a dangerous method of growth, because while the new exoskeleton is hardening, the animal is vulnerable to predation; however, molting and ecdysis also allow for growth and change in morphology, as well as for great diversification in size, simply because the numbers of molts can be modified through evolution.

 The characteristic morphology of representative animals from each subphylum is described below.